ernest-danials/Clima/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Contributing
+Contributions are always welcome!
+Please feel free to submit a Pull Request.
+Before you do so, please take a moment to review our [Contributing Guide](CONTRIBUTING.md) for more details on opening an issue, PR process, etc.

+## Support
+Liked my project?
+Please give it a star ⭐!

 ## Contact
 For questions or feedback, please [contact me](https://myungjoon.com/contact)!